JaSei/marathon-deployer/README.md

 What it does for you:

 - construct the URL to deploy
-- do POST if app wasn't deployed yet
-- do PUT if it was
+- do PUT request to marathon with provided JSON file
 - parse response and set the return code accordingly